serd223/bookkeeper/README.md

 A notable exception to this is `include-files` vs `-i`. `-i` accepts a single file and you supply multiple `-i` flags when you want to include multiple files.
 On the other hand, the `include-files` option accepts a comma separated list of files (like 'file1,file2,file3').

 When in doubt, see [full_config.conf](https://github.com/serd223/bookkeeper/blob/master/examples/full_config.conf) for a list of all valid keys.

+Note that configuration files are processed _before_ command line arguments.
+This means that any command line argument will override the configuration file if they change the same option.

 # Schema Extensions
 In order to add an extension to `bookkeeper`, you will need to wrap the `bk.c` file in your custom wrapper.
 You will need the `bk_ext.h` header to have access to the necessary types in your wrapper.
 A simple wrapper would look like this: